 Campus Crime Attorney

 Regardless of your year in college, you need to be aware of any activity that might end up in an arrest.
-You might be charged for using a fake ID, underage possession of marijuana or underage drinking, all of which pose a serious criminal charge.
-Note that, if convicted, these indiscretions will follow you around even after graduation.
+You might be charged for using a fake ID, underage possession of marijuana, or underage drinking, all of which pose a serious criminal charge.
+Just so you know, if convicted, these indiscretions will follow you around even after graduation.

 For certain crimes, convictions such as DUI and some forms of vandalism will result in a criminal record.
 On the other hand, underage drinking charges will come up with a vehicle background check.